sky-uk/kfp-operator/DEVELOPMENT.md

 ## Run locally

-Running `make minikube-up NAME=provider` (set `provider` to the name of your chosen provider e.g. `NAME=vai`) will spin up a local K8s cluster with the operator deployed along with your chosen provider.
+Running `make minikube-up` will spin up a local K8s cluster with the operator deployed.

 You can optionally perform additional provider setup and teardown steps by including a `provider-setup.sh` and `provider-teardown.sh` script.